 8. Bridge of Remembrance

-Built during 1923 to commemorate the soldiers who fought overseas during WWI, the bridge was reopened after the earthquake repairs in April 2016.
+Built during 1923 to commemorate the New Zealand soldiers who fought overseas during WWI, the bridge was reopened after the earthquake repairs in April 2016.
 This is one of the most well-known photo spots in town!

 9. Central Christchurch’s Avon Riverside Promenade

 Starting on Oxford’s Terrace, the new riverside Promenade extends along 2 km following the Avon River all the way up to the Margaret Mahy Playground.

 Grassy areas, walkways, bridges, art, eateries, pubs and cycle lanes make up this project that took 5 years to build and was officially opened in November 2018.

 This area is quickly becoming a lively hub for night-owls searching for dancing, live music, craft beers, and author cocktails.